melissayu03/FutureMakers2022/README.md

 Day 9- I learned more about the components of Convolutional neural networks today we got to continue donut workshopping with our peers.
 I learned about the MNIST dataset today and also more about how filters work with different channels/images.
 I also got to learn about dropout layers and batch normalizing layers.

+Day 10- Today was a little bit more challenging as we learned about loss functions, there are different types of loss functions and many errors you can run into when creating loss functions.
+Today was more math-based so I definitely needed to go over the slides a couple times before I grasped a good understanding of the new information.